python/cpython/Doc/library/typing.rst

 .. seealso::

-   The documentation at https://mypy.readthedocs.io/ provides accessible descriptions of various type system features.
-Particularly refer to the "Type System Reference" section of the docs -- since the Python typing system is standardised via PEPs, this information should apply to most Python type checkers.
+   The "Type System Reference" section of https://mypy.readthedocs.io/ -- since the Python typing system is standardised via PEPs, this reference should broadly apply to most Python type checkers, although some parts may still be mypy specific.

 .. seealso::